-Sometimes creditors will take this action to obtain a court judgement against the debtor to collect the unpaid amount.
-If the debtor doesn’t show up in the court, then the judge can issue an arrest warrant for failing to appear.
+Sometimes creditors will take this action to obtain a court judgment against the debtor to collect the unpaid amount.
+If the debtor doesn’t show up in court, then the judge can issue an arrest warrant for failing to appear.

 So, the debtor could be sent to the prison not for failing to pay the debt but for failing to follow the court order.

-What is a Statute of Limitations on debt?
+What is the Statute of Limitations on debt?

-Yes, there is Statute of Limitations (SOL) period within which the creditors or debt collectors can file a lawsuit to recover.
-The SOL can differ state wise and debt wise with most falling between a 3-6 year range, while some may be as long as 10 years.
+Yes, there is a Statute of Limitations (SOL) period within which creditors and debt collectors can file a lawsuit to recover.
+SOL can differ state-wise and debt-wise, with most falling between a 3-6 year range, while some may be as long as 10 years.
 The length is decided by the state and the type of debt.

 According to the Consumer Financial Protection Bureau (CFPB), the number of years is determined by: